iotile/foss_finder/README.md

 4) `"multi-license-selection"`: for package _Foo2_ version _3.2.1_, choose the _Apache License 2.0_ from the multi-license.
 When foss_finder parses this field, it checks that the license of the package is actually a multi-license and that the license provided in the `"multi-license-selection"` field is part of this multi-license.
 (You can tell that both these requirements are satisfied because _Foo2_ version _3.2.1_ was actually added through `"add-packages"`.)

 For each field, every object in the array must have an `"owner"` (the person who added the object to the configuration file).
 Besides, it must also have a `"package"` field with the name of the pacakge.
 The `"version"` field is optional: if it's not specified, then foss_finder assumes the modification is relevant for all versions of the package.

+### Global user defined information

+There is a feature to avoid writing the same configuration in every repository of an organization.
+Just like you can add _.foss.json_ at the root of a repository, you can add _.foss.global.json_ in the directory where you launch the script (same directory as the INI configuration file _.foss_finder_).
+Its fields and constraints are exactly the same as the ones of _.foss.json_, except that they are global.
+It's the same as adding these fields to _.foss.json_ for every repository that is scanned by foss_finder.

+It is possible to have conflicts between _.foss.global.json_ and a given _.foss.json_.
+In that event, priority is given to _.foss.json_.
+Indeed, for each package that is added or overwitten, foss_finder first looks at _.foss.json_ and if it's not found there, then it looks at _.global.json_.

 ## Development